Menu

 Welcome to Year 9

-Year 9 is an exciting and important transitional year for all students as they embark on the third phase of their journey through secondary school.
-It is the year when they finish their Key Stage Three journey and get ready for Key Stage Four.
-It is the expectation that by the end of the year, all students in year 9 will have developed the necessary skills to become strong, resilient and independent learners – ready for the challenges of the year ahead.
+Year 9 is an exciting and crucial year for students as they enter the third phase of their secondary school journey.
+It marks the completion of Key Stage Three and the preparation for Key Stage Four.
+By the end of the year, it is expected that all Year 9 students will have developed the necessary skills to become resilient, independent learners, ready to tackle the challenges ahead.

-All students in Year 9 are seen as young adults, capable of making the right informed decisions about their behaviour and learning.
-We believe that every student has a part to play in building a strong foundation, we believe that every student has the right to learn, we believe in creating a strong working partnership between home and the school in order for the student to thrive.
+In Year 9, all students are considered young adults capable of making informed decisions about their behaviour and learning.
+We strongly believe that each student plays a vital role in building a strong foundation and has the right to learn.
+We aim to foster a strong partnership between home and school to ensure the student's success.

-Making the right curriculum choices in Year 9 is an important part of the transitional journey.
-It is important to choose subjects that will interest and motivate you.
-With the support of the Achievement Team Leader, the Curriculum Team Leaders and the respective Form Tutor, students will be supported in making several curriculum decisions that will affect the rest of their educational career.
-This comes in the form of the options process, whereby students will be given the opportunity to consider which specific subject areas they wish to specialise in, whilst still gaining qualifications in the Core subjects (English, Mathematics and Science).
-The choices made may also influence what course or job is available after Year 11.
-It is important to think long and hard about such decisions and ask for help where it is required to do so.
-Loxford School prides itself on its ability to provide all students with guidance and academic preparation in order to be successful and make well informed decisions.
-Students will be provided with all necessary information with regards to the Options process nearer to the time.
+Selecting the right curriculum in Year 9 is a significant part of the transitional journey for their future.
+It is crucial to choose subjects that genuinely interest and motivate students.
+With the support of the Achievement Team Leader, Curriculum Team Leaders, and Form Tutors, students will receive guidance in making important curriculum decisions that will shape their educational future.
+This process, known as the options process, allows students to consider which specific subjects they wish to specialize in while still obtaining qualifications in the core subjects of English, Mathematics and Science.
+The choices made may also impact future courses or job opportunities after Year 11.
+It is essential to thoroughly consider these decisions and seek help when needed.
+At Loxford School, we pride ourselves on providing guidance and academic preparation to ensure students make well-informed decisions.
+Detailed information regarding the options process will be provided closer to the time.

-The Achievement Team Leader, Ms Geke, is responsible for learning and achievement of the year group.
-The Year Care Team, Ms Colls is responsible for student welfare.
-All students are placed in tutor groups and together with their tutor, they will continue developing the foundations for them to excel in their education and to achieve their goal – excellent results.
+Miss Stennett, the Achievement Team Leader, is responsible for overseeing the learning and achievement of the Year 9 group, while Ms. Lang, the Year Care Team focus on student welfare.
+Each student is assigned a tutor group, and together with their tutor, they will continue building the foundations necessary for academic excellence and goal achievement.

-The year 9 team insist on the highest standards of work and behaviour at all times.
-It is the expectation that all students are respectful of both staff and their peers.
-We believe that through establishing and stabilising strong foundations, students are given every opportunity to work together for the common good of all.
-Every student must follow the school Code of Conduct and must be in the right place, at the right time, doing the right thing.
-Letters, certificates and prizes are given for outstanding work and sanctions are used when students do not meet our high standards.
-Students are encouraged to have a say in the life of the school through Student Council meetings.
+The Year 9 team upholds high standards of work and behaviour at all times.
+Respect towards staff and peers is expected from every student.
+We believe that establishing strong foundations enables students to work together for the greater good of all.
+Students must adhere to the school's Code of Conduct and be in ‘the right place, at the right time, doing the right thing’.
+Recognitions such as letters, certificates, and prizes are awarded for outstanding work, while sanctions are employed when students fail to meet our high standards.
+Students are encouraged to contribute to the school community through Student Council meetings, where they can voice their opinions and ideas.

 I look forward to another successful year with lots to celebrate from every member of Year 9.